-Medica may ask you for information to confirm your eligibility for coverage.
+If coverage was not obtained through MNsure, eligibility for a special enrollment period will be determined by Medica.
+Medica may ask you for information about your eligibility for the special enrollment period.
 By accepting coverage under this Policy, you agree to cooperate with our reasonable request for information.